Is Billie Eilish's "No Time to Die" Actually the Perfect Bond Theme for Today's OO7?

 The fact that James Bond is back for another mission in No Time to Die, may answer that question for us.

-I’ve said it before: the trajectory of Bond’s life is ultimately tragedy.
+I’ve said it before: the trajectory of Bond’s life (at least this Bond) is ultimately tragedy.

 This is the theme the Bond writers have been building to since Casino Royale.

 Of course, James Bond will always be classy, sophisticated, resourceful, witty, persistent, and calm under pressure.
 These are admirable enough traits.
-But the recent Bond films have also shown us a much more complex hero, a man who is deeply tormented by the costs of his profession and the lives he has taken.
+But the recent Bond films have also shown us a much more complex hero, a man who is deeply tormented by the costs of his profession and the lives he has taken while still being a heroic figure.

 Following the tone set by its predecessors in Adele’s “Skyfall” and Sam Smith’s “Writing’s on the Wall”, Billie Eilish’s “No Time to Die” has the emotional resonance of a life that’s been broken and a heart that’s been lied to and betrayed.
 And how does one feel when they are broken with nothing left to live for?
 Hollow and alone.